SnoopySnipe/project-timetabros/README.md

 - Alex Wong
 - Jeffrey So

 Users submit their weekly schedule to the application.
-Users may add friends which may be through the recommendation system either through common friends or through similar schedule.
+Users may add friends which may be through the recommendation system either through common friends or through similar schedules.
 Users may also form groups and the application will then generate one collective schedule using all members' individual schedules.
 Users may also create events and invite others to this event; all schedules the users are involved in will reflect this change.
-There will be privacy settings involving events and schedules.
+There will be privacy settings involving who can view your events and schedules.

 ## Technologies